When the World Feels Heavy: A Mother and Therapist Reflects on Grief, Compassion, and Choosing Love

 Like all moms, I worry whether I'm doing things right.
 Will my kids be stereotyped as "awkward homeschoolers"?
 Am I harming them by not making their childhood more demanding?
 Honestly, I don't have the answers to those questions yet.
 What I do know is that I've been able to preserve my sanity.
 I don't fight with my kids as much, and our time as a family is peaceful.
 Maybe I can send them into the world without their nervous systems being on fire, without starting adulthood already burned out.
 If that's the case, I'll take the awkwardness. 🙂

-By choosing less, we found more—more time, more peace, more connection.
+By choosing less, I found more—more time, more peace, more connection.
+Maybe you can too!
 Sometimes, the best decision is the one that lets you just *breathe*.

 With love and healing,